 Before you move

 If you pet already suffers from anxiety speak to your local Greencross Vets team about pheromone therapy prior to moving (Adaptil for dogs or Feliway for cats) or even anti-anxiety medication if required.
+All these will be more effective if started a few weeks before the move.

 Remember to update your pet’s ID tags and microchip details before you move.